tnhu/jsface/README.md

 ### Static methods

-Static methods are class level methods which you can invoke from both class or class instance. jsFace allows you to specify static methods by declaring them in $meta.statics.
+Static methods are class level methods which you can invoke from both class or class instances. jsFace allows you to specify static methods by declaring them in $meta.statics.

 	jsface.def({